OscarGVelasco/ClusterFoldSimilarity/README.md

                                                         parallel = TRUE)
 ```

 We can compute and visualize with a heatmap all the similarities for each cluster/group of cells from the 3 datasets using `topN=Inf`.
 Additionally, we can use the function `similarityHeatmap()` from this package to plot the heatmap with the datasets in a different order, or just plot the 2 datasets we are interested in.
+The top 2 similarities are highlighted to help visualizing the best matching groups.

 ```{r}
 similarity.table.human.mouse.all <- clusterFoldSimilarity(sceList = singlecell.object.list.variable,